MIkhsanPasaribu/ofcporto/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Project Structure
+- src/app : Main application pages using Next.js App Router
+- src/components : Reusable UI components
+- src/lib : Utility functions and shared code
+- prisma : Database schema and migrations
+- public : Static assets including images and 3D models
+## Admin Access
+The portfolio includes a hidden admin section accessible by clicking the name in the footer 5 times in quick succession.
+This reveals an admin login link that leads to a secure dashboard for content management.

-## Learn More
+## Customization

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+You can customize all aspects of the portfolio by:

+1. Updating content through the admin dashboard
+2. Modifying the theme colors in the Tailwind configuration
+3. Changing the 3D animations in the ThreeScene component
+4. Adjusting the layout and components to match your preferences
-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your portfolio is to use the Vercel Platform from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## License
+This project is open source and available under the MIT License .